 I am not a big fan of Ernakulum and I always prefer Fort Cochin to it.
 Still, there is one place I like to visit in Ernakulum at night, which is Marine drive.
 There are some good restaurants here and the view of Kochi harbor is excellent from here.

-Marine drive looks beautiful from the ferry and from Marine Drive the backwater looks amazing.
+The marine drive looks beautiful from the ferry and from Marine Drive the backwater looks amazing.

 The food in Ernakulum has a lot of Middle East influence as many people who lived there and work in Gulf countries.
-So to cater to these people, restaurants and food stalls come up similar dishes in Kerala style with grilled, roasted chicken dishes and one dish meals like shawarma.
+So to cater to these people, restaurants and food stalls come up similar dishes in Kerala style with grilled, roasted chicken dishes and one-dish meals like shawarma.

 Lulu Mall is 09.00 Km from Ernakulum ferry jetty and it’s the largest mall in India in terms of area.
 If you are looking for retail therapy and wanted to buy some modern stuff this is the place to be.